- 2014 Season

 A Brief History of the Hudson Valley Shakespeare Festival

-The Hudson Valley Shakespeare Festival began in 1987 with an outdoor production of A Midsummer Night's Dream, performed under the stars at Manitoga, industrial designer Russell Wright's home in Garrison, New York.
+The Hudson Valley Shakespeare Festival began in 1987 with an outdoor production of A Midsummer Night's Dream, performed under the stars at Manitoga, industrial designer Russel Wright's home in Garrison, New York.
 Melissa Stern, a professional actor and Garrison resident, had been approached by a Manitoga board member to create an outdoor theater project as a fundraiser for Manitoga.

 Stern contacted her former American Conservatory Theatre colleague, Terrence O'Brien, a member of the Twenty-Ninth Street Project, a group of professional theater artists in New York.
 The show was produced in cooperation with the Twenty-Ninth Street Project, which provided most of the actors, rehearsal space, and a non-profit umbrella.
 Stern produced Midsummer and O'Brien directed.
 The following year the Hudson Valley Shakespeare Festival was officially born.